 A bowl of Roasted Tomatillo Chicken Soup garnished with cilantro, jalapeno, and creme fraiche.

 Roasted Tomatillo Chicken Soup

-Roasted Tomatillo Chicken Soup – let the magic of roasted tomatillos and jalapeños warm you from the inside.
+Roasted Tomatillo Chicken Soup – let the magic of roasted tomatillos and jalapeños warm you from the inside with this wholesome soup.

+A bowl of Roasted Tomatillo Chicken Soup garnished with cilantro, jalapeno, and creme fraiche.